 As a New York State homeowner, you qualify for the New York State Energy Research and Development Authority (NYSERDA) Ground Source Heat Pump Rebate initiative.
 To promote geothermal installations, NYSERDA allocated $15 million for heat pump installations.
 Dandelion is a NYSERDA approved Ground Source Heat Pump (GSHP) designer and installer, which means Dandelion customers qualify for NYSERDA incentives in addition to Federal Incentives.

-For 2019, Federal incentives will cover 30% of a Dandelion geothermal system.
-However, the percentage covered by tax incentives will decrease each year with tax incentives covering 26% of GSHP system in 2020 and 22% in 2021.SEE IF YOUR HOME QUALIFIES
+For 2020, Federal incentives will cover 26% of a Dandelion geothermal system.
+However, the percentage covered by tax incentives will decrease next year with tax incentives covering 22% of GSHP system in 2021 and potentially 0% in 2022.SEE IF YOUR HOME QUALIFIES

 The credit does not apply to equipment used primarily for pool or hot tub heating.
 It also does not apply to installation in rental homes.